RockySouthpaw/new-garage-who-dis/README.md

     if isPointInside then
         local vehicle = GetVehiclePedIsIn(PlayerPedId(), false)
         if not IsPedInVehicle(PlayerPedId(), vehicle, true) then
-            if not retrieveNotification then
+            if not RetrieveNotification then
                 local garageName = "Legion"
                 -- This is the name of the garage.
-This denotes what garage the player is accessing. notifyRetrievePrompt(garageName, notificationID)
+This denotes what garage the player is accessing. notifyRetrievePrompt(garageName, NotificationId)
-                retrieveNotification = true
+                RetrieveNotification = true
             end
         end
     else
-        if retrieveNotification then
+        if RetrieveNotification then
-            notifyEnd(notificationID)
+            notifyEnd(NotificationId)
-            retrieveNotification = false
+            RetrieveNotification = false
         end
     end
 end)